Nicnl/Lethal-Backups/README.md

 - You can restore any save to a previous state.
 - Nice user interface that shows extra infos: items, equipment, money, days, etc...

+Gotchas:
+- Will not backups your save when the program is closed.
+- May have bugs.
+- Not compatible with mods that save extra data outside of the main save files.

 ![lethal_backups_screenshot_1.png](doc/lethal_backups_screenshot_1.png)

 ![lethal_backups_screenshot_2.png](doc/lethal_backups_screenshot_2.png)